Protecting the environment

 At the suggestion of the Advisory Council in 2016, the NWMO began developing an Environmental Responsibility Statement that outlines our commitment to environmental sustainability as we move forward with implementing Canada’s plan.

 The statement articulates how we are going to protect the environment and support sustainability in our daily practices.
 It builds on environmental principles we have already put into practice and also defines our vision of what can be achieved.
-The NWMO will continue to incorporate the Environmental Responsibility Statement into our plans as we look ahead to the implementation of the project at a selected site.
+The NWMO will continue to incorporate the Environmental Responsibility Statement into our plans as we look ahead to the implementation of the project at the selected site.

 Environmental regulation

-The project we are implementing will be regulated by the Canadian Nuclear Safety Commission (CNSC), which works in co-operation with other federal, provincial and municipal government departments and agencies, in areas such as public and worker health and safety, environmental protection and transportation.
+The project we are implementing will be regulated by the Canadian Nuclear Safety Commission (CNSC), which works in co-operation with other federal, provincial and municipal government departments and agencies in areas such as public and worker health and safety, environmental protection and transportation.

-The CNSC uses a comprehensive licensing system to ensure the environment is protected throughout the entire life cycle of a deep geological repository.
+The CNSC uses a comprehensive licensing system to ensure the environment is protected throughout the entire life cycle of the deep geological repository.
 It requires that adequate environmental protection policies, programs and procedures be implemented.

 The CNSC can only make a licensing decision on a geological repository after the completion of an impact assessment, as established by the Impact Assessment Act.
-An impact assessment is a process that predicts the potential environmental effects of a proposed project before it is carried out.
-It incorporates environmental factors into decision-making, including:

-Environmental monitoring programs
+Environmental monitoring program

-Many of the NWMO’s environmental studies have been co-created with residents in the siting areas.
+Many of the NWMO’s environmental studies have been co-created with residents in the siting area.
 The studies the NWMO has completed help communities become more informed about local and regional community well-being, as well as environmental conditions and possibilities.

 Protecting water together